tensorpack/tensorpack/README.md

 # or add `--user` to install to user's local directories
 ```

+Please note that tensorpack is not yet stable.
+If you use tensorpack in your code, remember to mark the exact version of tensorpack you use as your dependencies.

 ## Citing Tensorpack:

 If you use Tensorpack in your research or wish to refer to the examples, please cite with: